 I have been primarily influenced by artists working in the realist tradition, both contemporary and antique.
 I am especially inspired by American Hudson River and White Mountain School artists including John F. Kensett, Benjamin Champney, Alfred T. Bricher, Martin Johnson Heade, and George Inness to name only a few.
 As an avid museum patron, and through working in art galleries, I have been able to further develop an appreciation and understanding for traditional painting by closely examining works that interest me.

-I hold a B.A. in Art History with a minor in Painting from the University of New Hampshire.
+I hold a B.A. in Art History with a minor in Painting.
 My continuing artistic development includes mentorships under renowned artists Warren and Lucia Prosperi, of Prosperi Studio, and Peter Greaves.